 2.1: Propose Initiatives

 U.S. citizen groups and organizations may create and propose Initiatives, but shall not abuse this right.
-All citizens and organizations signing or sponsoring a proposed Initiative shall declare any benefit they may receive by proposing and by passage of the Initiative.
+All citizens and organizations preparing, signing, or sponsoring a proposed Initiative shall declare any and all benefits they may receive by proposing and/or by passage of the Initiative.
 They shall communicate a Proposed Initiative to the Initiatives Qualifying Assembly by its publication.
 Initiative signers must have simple proof of identity at least equivalent to Federal Election voters.

 Explanation of Propose Initiatives